neonascent/TechGovernanceModels/StableDiffusion.md

 # Stable Diffusion Governance / Usage

+# Preamble

+## Australia’s AI Ethics Principles

+The Australian government has authored a set of voluntary industry AI Ethics Principles available at https://www.industry.gov.au/publications/australias-artificial-intelligence-ethics-framework/australias-ai-ethics-principles

+### Suggested benefits of adopting these

+* build public trust in your product or organisation
+* drive consumer loyalty in your AI-enabled services
+* positively influence outcomes from AI
+* ensure all Australians benefit from this transformative technology.

+### "Principles at a glance"

+* Human, societal and environmental wellbeing: AI systems should benefit individuals, society and the environment.
+* Human-centred values: AI systems should respect human rights, diversity, and the autonomy of individuals.
+* Fairness: AI systems should be inclusive and accessible, and should not involve or result in unfair discrimination against individuals, communities or groups.
+* Privacy protection and security: AI systems should respect and uphold privacy rights and data protection, and ensure the security of data.
+* Reliability and safety: AI systems should reliably operate in accordance with their intended purpose.
+* Transparency and explainability: There should be transparency and responsible disclosure so people can understand when they are being significantly impacted by AI, and can find out when an AI system is engaging with them.
+* Contestability: When an AI system significantly impacts a person, community, group or environment, there should be a timely process to allow people to challenge the use or outcomes of the AI system.
+* Accountability: People responsible for the different phases of the AI system lifecycle should be identifiable and accountable for the outcomes of the AI systems, and human oversight of AI systems should be enabled.

 ## Observations / Definition

 1. This document is intended as a foundation for governing ethical use of Stable Diffusion and other AI Image Generation tools ("the tools") which rely on a trained dataset of source real-world images, that reproduce stylistic and aesthetic elements present (latent) in the source dataset.